 ID Goal or Policy Language New or Existing Measure?
-Why are we including this goal or policy in the Climate Element?
 Compatibility with TCMP Actions 35 GOAL: The community has a high level of fire protection, emergency medical services equal to or exceeding the industry standard and community expectations.
-Existing (CP) Ensures the City's emergency management 35.1 POLICY: Ensure equipment and other assets are adequate in capacity to serve the safety needs of our evolving community and changing climate.
-Existing (CP) - modified 35.2 POLICY: Continue training and financial support for mutual aid partnerships with neighboring jurisdictions to ensure proper resources to fight wild fires regionally, while maintaining local level of service.
+Existing (CP) Ensures the 35.1 POLICY: Ensure equipment and other assets are adequate in capacity to serve the safety needs of our evolving community and changing climate.
+Existing (CP) - modified City's emergency management 35.2 POLICY: Continue training and financial support for mutual aid partnerships with neighboring jurisdictions to ensure proper resources to fight wildfires regionally, while maintaining local level of service.
 New can respond to wildfires.